 - Bars - ORDERED CLOSED as of Tuesday, June 30th

-- Family entertainment - ORDERED CLOSED as of Wednesday, July 1 for a period of 3 weeks
+- Family entertainment - ORDERED CLOSED as of Monday, July 13

 - Professional sports without live audience

-- Indoor museums/Zoo/Aquarium - ORDERED CLOSED as of Wednesday, July 1 for a period of 3 weeks
+- Indoor museums/Zoo/Aquarium - ORDERED CLOSED as of Monday, July 13

 The following businesses may reopen beginning Friday, June 19th: